-Upon going to a banjo store, you might wonder the difference between a Deering banjo and a Gold Tone banjo is?
+If you find yourself looking to buy your first banjo, you might be wondering what the difference is between a Deering banjo and a Gold Tone banjo.

-According to banjo owners in various forums, the Deering banjo gives a much better tone and is comfortable.
+Many banjo players will agree that the Deering banjo gives a much better tone and is more comfortable.

-A Deering banjo is made from a firm and sturdy maple finish and may look more basic than other banjo models.
+A Deering banjo is made from a firm and sturdy maple finish, and may sometimes actually look more basic than other banjo models.

-The sound of your Deering banjo would still depend on the brand that you would choose.
+The sound of your Deering banjo is always going to depend on the specific model that you choose.

 On the other hand, we have the Gold Tone banjos.

-For some banjo owners, if you are a beginner and opting for a more affordable yet quality banjo, then the Gold Tone banjo might be for you.
+For some prospective banjo owners, especially beginners looking for a more affordable yet still quality banjo, the Gold Tone banjo might be the best fit.

 The Gold Tone banjo has a pitch rim, twin coordinating rods, standard banjo keys, and a chord board.

-If we talk about its price range, the difference is that the Gold Tone banjo is much cheaper than the Deering banjo.
+As far as the price range, the Gold Tone banjo tends to be much cheaper than the Deering banjo.

-Banjos have a wide range of selections when it comes to brands.
-However, these two banjo brands remain undefeatable and are now the leading top banjo brands chosen by individuals in the market.
+Banjo players have a wide range of selections when it comes to brands.
+However, these two banjo brands have been delivering consistent quality seemingly forever, and are now the top banjo brands chosen by individuals in the market.

-The Gold Tone and Deering banjos are among the most famous and well-known banjo brands of all time.
-These two are still the number one recommendation of banjo experts to people who want to learn how to play the banjo.
+In fact, Gold Tone and Deering banjos are among the most famous and well-known banjo brands of all time.
+These two are still often duking it out as the number one recommendation of banjo experts to people who want to learn how to play the banjo.